 3. Are you following child labor regulations?

-- Children under 14 generally cannot work, though there are some exceptions for parent-owned businesses.
+- Children under 14 are generally prohibited from working, although there are exceptions for parent-owned businesses.

 - Children aged 14-15 have restricted work hours and cannot work overtime or night shifts.